Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description states it converts recipe quantities between specific units and mentions use case, but it inaccurately lists an 'ingredient' parameter not present in the input schema, causing confusion.
+The description clearly states the tool converts recipe quantities between common units and specifies the use case for international recipe translation.
+However, it mentions an 'ingredient' parameter for density, which does not exist in the input schema, causing slight confusion.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.